harshilshrma/fullStackOpen/README.md

 ---

-This Course has been an incredible way to strengthen my fullstack skills in React, Node, MongoDB, and more.
+This Course has been an incredible way to strengthen my fullstack skills in React, Redux, Node.js, MongoDB, GraphQL, TypeScript, REST APIs and more.